Management and AdministrationRebecca Klein

 - is our Managing Director and became interested in starting up a cheetah program when she moved to Botswana in 2001 to work at Mokolodi Nature Reserve.
 Upon discovering that there was no conservation going on for the regularly persecuted and endangered cheetah she decided to initiate a program.
 She teamed up with Dr Kyle Good and Ann Marie Houser and Cheetah Conservation Botswana came into being in 2003.
 She has a degree in Wildlife Biology from Leeds University, UK and has experience in a wide range of conservation projects worldwide.

-- is our Programs Manager and joined Cheetah Conservation Botswana in May 2011.
+- is our Operations Manager and joined Cheetah Conservation Botswana in May 2011.
 He has served the civil service as a Technical Officer at the Department of Agricultural Research and SADC-SACCAR respectively before moving to civil society in 1992.
 He holds a Diploma in Modern Management and Administration (Cambridge International College, UK)and Diploma in Community Based Development, (Coady International Institute, and St. Francis Xavier University, Canada).
 He brings a wealth of experience in organizational development, project planning, participatory development, community based research, natural resources management just to mention a few.
 Douglas enjoys doing voluntary work and serves in a number of CBO, NGO Boards and Government Committees and is making valuable contributions.

 - joined CCB in August 2009, as our Administration Officer.
 She loves animals and nature and is very excited about working for the project.
 Boitumelo has travelled to the U.S.A where she participated in volunteering programmes for Feed the Hungry.
 She has also volunteered for several projects here in Botswana.
 She brings much enthusiasm to her new role.